VarArnas/Rank_DBM_App/README.md

 Entities of the database
 ---
+> [!NOTE]

-All rows were gotten from running the insertion commands in the insertionsAndExamples.sql file.
+> All rows were gotten from running the insertion commands in the insertionsAndExamples.sql file.

 <br>